plast-lab/doop/docs/documentation.md

 This section describes the various command line options supported for running Doop.

 ### Main options {#running.main}
+To list all the available options run Doop without any parameters (or with the -h flag).
 The main command line options are described in the `README` file:

 * -a, --analysis: The name of the analysis.
 * -j, --jar: The jar file(s) to analyse.
+* --jre: The version of the JRE to use.
+Doop checks for the JRE-specific files in the `$DOOP_JRE_LIB` directory, while an alternate location can be provided through the `--jre-lib` option.
+* --main: The name of the Java main class.
+* -t, --timeout: The analysis execution timeout in minutes.
 * -id, --identifier: The human-friendly identifier of the analysis (if not specified, Doop will generate one automatically).
 * --regex: The Java package names to analyse.
-* --main: The name of the Java main class.
-* --jre: The version of the JRE to use.
-The new doop checks for the JRE-specific files in the `$DOOP_EXTERNALS` directory, while an alternate location can be provided through the `--externals` option.
-         Also note that the old -jre1.x flags are not supported.
-* --lbhome: The LogicBlox directory (defaults to the value of the `$LOGICBLOX_HOME` environment variable).
-* -t, --timeout: The analysis execution timeout in minutes.
 * -p, --properties: Load options from the given properties file.

-### Other options {#running.other}
-The new Doop framework supports almost the same set of options with the original doop.
-To list all the available options run Doop without any parameters (or with the -h flag).

-### Major differences from doop-legacy {#running.differences}

-#### Use options not arguments
-All the parameters of the Doop invocation should be given as options and not as arguments.
-For example, the following doop-legacy incocation:

-    $ ./run context-insensitive /path/to.jar

-should be transformed as follows in the new Doop:

-    $ ./bin/doop -a context-insensitive -j /path/to.jar

-### Running Dacapo benchmarks
+### Analyze the Dacapo Benchmarks suite {#dacapo}

-The doop-legacy run script contained various hard-coded hooks for running the dacapo (and dacapo-bach) benchmarks.
-The new Doop limits this hard-wired behavior.
+Doop provides special handling of the [DaCapo Benchmarks suite](http://dacapobench.org/).
+You can check the `README` file for more information on how to acquire those benchmarks.

-For example, consider a `$DOOP_HOME/jars` directory containing the Dacapo files.
-In doop-legacy, we would issue the following:
+For example, in order to analyze a DaCapo 2006 benchmark we could issue the following:

-    $ ./run context-insensitive jars/dacapo/antlr.jar

-In the new Doop, we should issue:

-    $ ./bin/doop -a context-insensitive -j jars/dacapo/antlr.jar -j jars/dacapo/antlr-deps.jar -d jars/dacapo/antlr.dynamic --allow-phantom --dacapo
+    $ ./doop -a context-insensitive -j benchmarks/dacapo-2006/antlr.jar --dacapo

-Respectively, the following doop-legacy invocation of a dacapo-bach benchmark, where the directory `doop-benchmarks` is located in the parent of `$DOOP_HOME`:

-    $ ./run --allow-phantom --dacapo-bach --main Harness context-insensitive ../doop-benchmarks/dacapo-bach/lusearch/lusearch.jar

-should be transformed as follows in the new Doop:
+Respectively, for a DaCapo Bach benchmark we could issue the following:

-    $ ./bin/doop -a context-insensitive -j ../doop-benchmarks/dacapo-bach/lusearch/lusearch.jar -j ../doop-benchmarks/dacapo-bach/.libs.d --allow-phantom --dacapo-bach --main Harness
+    $ ./doop -a context-insensitive -j benchmarks/dacapo-bach/avrora/avrora.jar --dacapo-bach

 ## Design and Implementation {#design}